 Or you can not buy it, still have to pay the individual mandate penalty, and worry about blasting through your emergency fund and heading straight for looming bankruptcy every time you trip over the rug in your apartment.

 You don’t have to be a health insurance expert

 Freelancers are, if not a team of one, then a team of very few.
 You have to be an expert in your field.
 You have to stay on top of the latest trends and technologies.
 You have to know who the right clients are, how to approach them, and how to deliver.

 Do you really need to know everything there is to know about health insurance, too?

 You should definitely know the basics.
-If you don’t, don’t feel bad: our recent survey showed that most Americans aren’t really up to speed on what their health insurance policy means.
-But just because you should know what a deductible is (it’s how much you need to pay before your insurance kicks in) doesn’t mean you have to be an expert all on your own.
+If you don’t, don’t feel bad: our survey last year, and a followup survey this year, showed that most Americans aren’t really up to speed on what their health insurance policy means.

 There’s a lot that goes into health insurance.
 How many doctors are in your network?
 What’s the tradeoff between what you can afford and what’s available?
 What’s the difference between getting a federal subsidy and qualifying for Medicaid?

 Both our freelancers pointed out that health insurance can be confusing, and when you’re bogged down in jargon, it can be easy to not see the forest for the trees.
 You’re so busy trying to remember what coinsurance means that you forget to check if the plan you chose covers your prescription medication.

 Go into health insurance shopping with a plan – know what you’re willing to compromise on, what you actually need, and what’s important to you – so you can make the most out of Open Enrollment.

 It’s true that health insurance premiums have risen this past year.
 Honestly, it’s kind of a lot in some places.
 But that doesn’t mean you can’t afford it.
 You just have to know where to look – and what to look for.